exiguus/task.pre.image.video.env/README.md

 [![tests][tests]][tests-url]

 # task.pre.image.video.env [![task.pre.image.video.env][task.pre.image.video.env]][task.pre.image.video.env-url]
-Grunt Task-Runner Environment to convert (responsive) images and videos.
+Task-Runner Environment to convert (responsive) images and videos.

 The Idea is to pre render content images and videos as assets for static site generator Environments like Jekyll, Hugo, Next, Gatsby or a Application Frameworks like Vue.js, Angular or React.